The signature of galaxy formation models in the power spectrum of the hydrogen 21cm line during reionization: Results

 The middle panel of \figref{fig:mean_dtb}, shows the evolution of the average \dtb{} as a function of the spatially-averaged neutral fraction (average \xhi{}).
 This accounts for differences in reionization histories across the simulations and source models.
 As expected, \avgdtb{} decreases rapidly with decreasing average \xhi{}, and the three predictions of \avgdtb{} are strikingly close at fixed \xhi{}, irrespective of the underlying hydrodynamical galaxy simulation.
 The Eagle model variants are again the most diverse from the fiducial model.

 \cite{gillet_21cm_2021} perform full RHD simulations, with sub-grid models for star formation and luminosities based on smaller, more resolved RHD simulations.
 They report a similar evolution of the brightness temperature as ours from Illustris, TNG100 and Eagle, particularly when compared to Eagle.
-On the other hand, we find significantly higher temperatures than the \code{21cmFast} \citep[][]{mesinger_21cmfast:_2011}-based work of \cite{park_inferring_2019}, and our results cross the analytical predictions of \cite{mirocha_interpreting_2015} near $z=6$.
-The similarity in shape between our results and \cite{gillet_21cm_2021} likely reflect similar reionization histories.
+On the other hand, we find significantly higher temperatures than the analytical result (in the saturated case) from \cite{mirocha_global_2017}.
+However, when accounting for our different reionization histories, our results are close to their predictions near $z=6$, and they are even closer to the RHD simulation results of \cite{gillet_21cm_2021}.